idbrii/vim-notgrep/README.md

         See ack --help=types for a list of valid types.

+### Ripgrep

+Behaves similarly to ack, but faster.
+Automatically sets up --smart-case or --ignore-case flags that match your vim settings.

 ### Keyboard Shortcuts ###

 In the quickfix window, you can use: